-Policy Comment Section 8.2.1.1: Te echnical Considerations with the requirer must be complete in accordance ments of Section 51 (17) and ations under the Planning Act • Required plans and studies will be provided to facilitate the Town and County's deeming of the applications adequate Plan and the loc application does local Plan an Of must conform to the policies of this cal Official Plan; where an conform to this Plan or the ficial Plan Amendment ay be submitted concurrently • Based on our review the proposal is consistent with the SCOP and Official Plan of the Town of Carleton Place Consideration of f local zoning and other regulations • Based on our review the proposal conforms with the Town of Carleton Place Development Permit By-law. cal and county development cing charge backs where • Acknowledged.
-8.2.1.2 Environme ntal Considerations of water and wa appropriate the study, terrain an report in accorda cting the availability and suitability stewater services including where preparation of a hydrogeological alysis and an impact assessment ance with the Ministry of idelines and regulations • The proposed development will proceed on full municipal services.
+Policy Comment Se ction 8.2.1.1: Technical Considerations 1.
+The application must be complete in accordance with the requirements of Section 51 (17) and applicable regulations under the Planning Act • Required plans and studies will be provided to facilitate the Town and County's deeming of the applications adequate 2.
+The application must conform to the policies of this Plan and the local Official Plan; where an application does not conform to this Plan or the local Plan an Official Plan Amendment application(s) may be submitted concurrently • Based on our review the proposal is consistent with the SCOP and Official Plan of the Town of Carleton Place 3.
+Consideration of local zoning and other regulations • Based on our review the proposal conforms with the Town of Carleton Place Development Permit By-law.
+4. Application of local and county development charges or servicing charge backs where applicable. • Acknowledged.
+8.2 .1.2 Environmental Considerations 1.
+Evidence respecting the availability and suitability of water and wastewater services including where appropriate the preparation of a hydrogeological study, terrain analysis and an impact assessment report in accordance with the Ministry of Environment guidelines and regulations • The proposed development will proceed on full municipal services.
 A Servicing and Stormwater Management Report prepared by Macintosh Perry demonstrates the proposal can be accommodated by existing surrounding infrastructure.
 2. Preparation of a servicing options statement • See above.
-Preparation of a management plant preliminary stormwater an • See above.
-Heritage policies 5.0, studies requ of this Plan as s required under t tudies required under the Natural sof this Plan as stated in section uired under the Resources policies tated in section 6.0 or studies he Public Health and Safety ection 7.0 of this Plan. • The proposal is not affected by, nor will impact, natural heritage features, and; will not impact the ongoing or future development of resources within the County. nd Design Considerations 1 1.
-Lot and block co onfiguration • Configuration of Parts on the Plan of Subdivision are reflective of the provisions of the Residential designation in the Town's Development Permit Bylaw.
+3. Preparation of a preliminary stormwater management plan • See above.
+4. Completion of studies required under the Natural Heritage policies of this Plan as stated in section 5.0, studies required under the Resources policies of this Plan as stated in section 6.0 or studies required under the Public Health and Safety policies under section 7.0 of this Plan. • The proposal is not affected by, nor will impact, natural heritage features, and; will not impact the ongoing or future development of resources within the County.
+8.2 .1.3 Planning and Design Considerations 1.
+Lot and block configuration • Configuration of Parts on the Plan of Subdivision are reflective of the provisions of the Residential designation in the Town's Development Permit Bylaw.
 Further discussion has been provided above on how the various parts will provide a sustainable framework for maintenance and stewardship of common elements.
-2. Compatibility wit th adjacent uses • The proposed residential uses are of similar use and form to surrounding dwellings to the east and west with proposed detached dwelling flanking the taller fourplex buildings to provide a transition to abutting dwellings.
+2. Compatibility with adjacent uses • The proposed residential uses are of similar use and form to surrounding dwellings to the east and west with proposed detached dwelling flanking the taller fourplex buildings to provide a transition to abutting dwellings.
 There are no surrounding uses that would be considered incompatible with the continued use of the property for residential purposes.
-Road access, st amenities reet layout and pedestrian • No new streets are proposed.
+3. Road access, street layout and pedestrian amenities • No new streets are proposed.
 Driveways are proposed to access Lake Avenue West.

-4. Parks and open space amenities • No new open space or parks are proposed as part of the applications; parkland dedication, or cash-in-
+- 4. Parks and open space amenities

-- 5. Easement and right-of-way requirements - In considering a draft plan of subdivision, regard shall be had to, among other matters, the criteria of Section 51 (24) of the Planning - 7.
-Emergency and secondary accesses - Additional considerations as may be required in local Official Plans.
+- 5. Easement and right-of-way requirements

+- In considering a draft plan of subdivision, regard shall be had to, among other matters, the criteria of Section 51 (24) of the Planning

+- 7. Emergency and secondary accesses

+- Additional considerations as may be required in local Official Plans.

-- lieu, was likely taken at the time of subdivision registration - Proposed new easements are summarized in Section 2.2 above. - Considerations of Section 51(24) of the Act apply to plans of subdivision. - There are no site constraints to providing emergency access - A review of other applicable policies of the SCOP have been provided above.
+- No new open space or parks are proposed as part of the applications; cash-in-lieu pf parkland will be provided as part of this application. - Proposed new easements are summarized in Section 2.2 above. - Considerations of Section 51(24) of the Act apply to plans of subdivision. - There are no site constraints to providing emergency access - A review of other applicable policies of the SCOP have been provided above.